 Energy and Climate Change

-Smart Building implementation (percentage of the total floor area of smart building to the total all floors building area
+Smart building implementation: percentage of the total smart-building floor area to the total building floor area, including smart and non-smart buildings.

 Main Campus